hetalang/heta-specifications/actions.md

 # Actions

-The format of heta-based modeling platform is a kind of declarative language.
+The format of Heta-based modeling platform is a kind of declarative language.
 Nevertheless Heta is not actually a declarative language because it sequentially updates and changes the platform.

 The "action" is term used in Heta language to clarify what platform should do with a statement.
 Some of actions like `#include` works at module level.

-Action is designated by `#` symbol before the action type and can be used in any statement.
+Action is designated by `#` symbol before the action name and can be used in any statement.

 If no statement is written the default statement is `#upsert`.